gigalixir/gigalixir-cli/docs/source/main.rst

 Because Observer runs on your local machine and connects to a production node by joining the production cluster, you first have to have clustering set up.
 You don't have to have multiple nodes, but you need to follow the instructions in :ref:`clustering`.

 You also need to have :elixir:`runtime_tools` in your application list in your :bash:`mix.exs` file.
+Phoenix 1.3 adds it by default, but you have to add it youself in Phoenix 1.2.

 Then, to launch observer and connect it to a production node, run